drmanhatin/drmanhatin.github.io/_posts/2022-2-2-run-your-azure-function-as-a-docker-container.md

 ```
 3. az deployment group create --resource-group yourrgname --template-file .\infrastructure.bicep
 ```
 At this point everything should be working.
 If it's not, check the logs by going to https://{replacewithyourfunctionname}.scm.azurewebsites.net/api/logs/docker , there you might see what went wrong.
 Maybe you forgot to change the docker registry server username & password?

+I hope you found this useful!